playlyfe/playlyfe-ruby-sdk/README.md

   client_secret: 'Your Playlyfe game client secret'
 )
 ```
-> If you haven't created a client for your game yet just head over to
-[Playlyfe](http://playlyfe.com) and login into your account, and go to config and create one

 The Playlyfe Singleton class allows you to make rest api calls like GET, POST, .. etc
 Example: GET
 ```ruby